raspberrychris/paddleboardmaster/content/post/leader-accessories-inflatable-stand-up-paddle-board.md

 widgets = []

 +++
-Hello and welcome to this review!
+Hello and welcome to this paddleboard review!
 Today I will be taking a look at the [**Leader Accessories Inflatable Stand Up Paddle Board**](#) paddleboard.
 Join us as we take an indepth look at this paddleboard to see how it compares against similar products in the market.

 [**Leader Accessories**](/categories/leader-accessories/) describes itself as a “fast growing brand” which focuses on Automotive Sports & Outdoors and Home products.
 But how does their inflatable paddle board fare?